hugotseixas/tica/README.md

 ### Text
 The text content of this repository, including .qmd and html file, is released under the [CC BY-NC-ND 4.0 license](LICENSE-TEXT).
 Read more at [Creative Commons](https://creativecommons.org/licenses/by-nc-nd/4.0/legalcode).

+### Data
+The data content of this repository, including .csv spreadsheets, html tables and other tabular formats, is released under the CC BY-NC-ND 4.0 license](LICENSE-TEXT).
+Read more at [Creative Commons](https://creativecommons.org/licenses/by-nc-nd/4.0/legalcode).